Airplane in the sky (Photo: Robert Spohr).

 Advertising

-NATO's largest aerial exercise, also dubbed "Air Defender 23," is bound to cause complications in airspace traffic over the next few weeks.
-For the purpose of this exercise, which is carried out in German airspace, airspace must be partially closed.
+NATO's largest air exercise, also known as "Air Defender 23", will inevitably lead to complications in air traffic in the coming weeks.
+For the purposes of this exercise, which is being carried out in German airspace, some airspace must be closed.

-The NATO air exercise “Air Defender 23” is considered the largest air exercise in NATO history.
-The exercise will be carried out in German airspace until June 23rd.
-For the purpose of this exercise, however, airspace must be closed, which could lead to complications for flights during this period.
-Delays are already being implemented at Hamburg Airport, which is why passengers who have booked a flight during “Air Defender 23” should obtain extensive information in order to counteract the upcoming complications, as the Austrian Wings portal explains.
+The NATO air exercise "Air Defender 23" is considered the largest air exercise in NATO history.
+The exercise will be carried out in German airspace until June 23.
+However, for the purposes of this exercise, airspace must be closed, which could lead to complications for flights during this period.
+Delays are already being experienced at Hamburg Airport, which is why passengers who have booked a flight during "Air Defender 23" should inform themselves extensively in order to counteract the impending complications, as the Austrian Wings portal explains.

 Leave a Comment